mcknijak/mtg-bulk-pricing/EXAMPLES.md

 Total inventory value: $24.45
 ```

-Compare the total value to what you paid for the box!
+Compare the total value to what you paid for the box

-**Old Way vs New Way:**
-- ❌ Old: Generate template → Fill in → Hit API again for prices
-- ✅ New: Generate template with prices → Fill in → Instant calculation

 ---